galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 - Blue line: distribution of the duplication levels for the full sequence set
 - Red line: distribution for the de-duplicated sequences with the proportions of the deduplicated set which come from different duplication levels in the original data.

 For whole genome shotgun data it is expected that nearly 100% of your reads will be unique (appearing only 1 time in the sequence data).
 Most sequences should fall into the far left of the plot in both the red and blue lines.
 This indicates a highly diverse library that was not over sequenced.
-If the sequencing is extremely deep (e.g. > 100X the size of the genome) some inevitable sequence duplication can appear: there are in theory only a finite number of completely unique sequence reads which can be obtained from any given input DNA sample.
+If the sequencing depth is extremely high (e.g. > 100x the size of the genome) some inevitable sequence duplication can appear: there are in theory only a finite number of completely unique sequence reads which can be obtained from any given input DNA sample.

 More specific enrichments of subsets, or the presence of low complexity contaminants will tend to produce spikes towards the right of the plot.
 These high duplication peaks will most often appear in the blue trace as they make up a high proportion of the original library, but usually disappear in the red trace as they make up an insignificant proportion of the deduplicated set.
 If peaks persist in the red trace then this suggests that there are a large number of different highly duplicated sequences which might indicate either a contaminant set or a very severe technical duplication.